API Documentation

 Broadcast: up to 100,000 subscribers per broadcast.

-OTP: 5-min TTL, max 5 attempts, 1 active code per user_ref.
+OTP: 5-min TTL, max 5 attempts, 1 active code per subscriber_id.

 Error codes

 API returns standard HTTP codes with JSON error body.
+The retryable field indicates whether the request can be retried.

 Error format: